luisafzn/luisafzn/README.md

-# _Hello my future friends!_
+# _Hello!_

-I'm Luísa, almost 17yo and studying at a technical college. ✿ Just a very stupid and slow teenager, trying **not** to repeat a year and learn a few things in the I.T area! ✿✿
+I'm Luísa, almost 18yo and studying at a technical school. ✿ Trying **not** to repeat a year and learn a few things in the I.T area! ✿✿

-- CTISM/UFSM - 423
+- CTISM/UFSM - 433
 - **She/her** pronouns
 - PT-BR/ENG